samcrow/cmsis_dsp.rs/README.md

 ## Licensing

 ARM provides the CMSIS-DSP library under the Apache license 2.0.
-This package of bindings (cmsis_dsp_sys) is released under the 0-clause BSD license, which is extremely permissive and does not require attribution.
+This package of bindings (cmsis_dsp and cmsis_dsp_sys_pregenerated) is released under the 0-clause BSD license, which is extremely permissive and does not require attribution.
 This means that using CMSIS-DSP in Rust does not require any more license compliance work than using CMSIS-DSP in C.

 ## Links